++ The 2nd ed. of our Kindle booklets is running, new releases started in June and will go on until Feb 2023!!

 Starting from such general references, this booklet identifies ten relevant areas from very recent contributions put forward at academic level in the form journal articles, conference proceedings and students’ theses.
 Ten freely accessible internet references have been selected for each area and direct links are provided at the end of each chapter for own consultation.
 Our selected references do not intend to mirror ranking indexes nor establish novel classifications.
 On the contrary, they are meant to represent peer-reviewed, diverse and scientifically-sound case studies for vertical dissemination aimed at non-specialist readers.
 They will also be able to scoop even more references through the bibliography that is reported at the end of each selected reference.

-Without further ado, these are the “Ten Problems for Gaming in the 2020s” that we are going to introduce in this booklet:
+Without further ado, these are the “Ten Problems for Fashion in the 2020s” that we are going to introduce in this booklet:

 Each problem has its own dedicated chapter made of an introductory section, a short presentation of the ten selected references and a conclusions section.